 Report card access is a hot topic in private schools, whether it’s a philosophical debate over who should see them, a temporary restriction put in place for tardy tuition payments, or a scenario where one parent should have access but the other shouldn’t.
 With Blackbaud Student Information System™ (formerly onRecord®), there are several controls in place to best manage these situations.

 Before we dive into the various methods for granting or removing report card access, there’s one key thing to remember: If grades haven’t been recorded for a student, the report card will not appear.
 It’s always best to check this first before making that panicked call to Support!

-Every user role in Blackbaud’s “ON” suite of school management system solutions, from Student and Parent to Teacher and Advisor, have a list of tasks that determine what members of the role can access.
+Every user role in Blackbaud’s education management solutions (formerly the “ON” products), from Student and Parent to Teacher and Advisor, have a list of tasks that determine what members of the role can access.
 Disabling the View Report Cards task overrides all of the other access settings, and is best done when you want to prevent all with a certain role from seeing report cards for an unspecified amount of time.

 An example of how this might be used is if your school has determined that certain roles should never have access to view report cards, such as Staff or Dorm Supervisor.
 Rather than risk an access date being set on the role in error, removing the task altogether is more definite.

 Platform Managers can edit Task Access through the following: